EmpathyApp/EmpathyApp/docs/misc/developer-guidelines.md

 ### Decision process

 * Overall design and architecture is determined by the people at Empathy App (Peijman and Mica) and Tord.
 We are using a so-called "benevolent dictatorship" structure
-* We want discussions about decisions to be very open in the project and therefore, conversations that have started out as private can be made public without asking the participants (unless of course the conversation has been of a very personal nature)
+* We want discussions about all decisions to be very open in the project and therefore, conversations that have started out as private can be made public without asking the participants (unless of course the conversation has been of a very personal nature)

 People:
 * Peijman and Mica works at Empathy App